PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 - PowerShellGet is hardcoded to install scripts and modules in the user's `Documents` folder.
 It will not support this feature.

-- The following are required changes to PowerShell due to the content folder change:
+- The following Path changes are required in PowerShell due to the content folder change & will be retrived via the API:
-  - Profile path will need to use the API to get the content folder path.
+  - Profile.
-  - Updateable help path needs to use the API to get the content folder path.
+  - Updateable Help.
-  - Scripts path will need to use the API to get the content folder path.
+  - Scripts.
-  - Module path will ned to use the API to get the content folder path.
+  - Modules.

 ## Implementation questions